sevsev9/sevsev9/README.md

 ## I'm a Full Stack Dev, Sysadmin and Dev-Ops Enthusiast

-- 🌱 I’m currently learning MinIO, Typescript, Rancher, K8s
+- 🌱 I’m currently learning Rust, gRPC, Kubernetes Clustering and how to build a Datacenter

 ### Connect with me: